hapytex/django-antipatterns/patterns/annotate_a_condition_as_booleanfield.md

-% Annotate a condition as boolean field
+% Annotate a condition as `BooleanField`

 One sometimes does not want to filter on a condition, but use a condition as a boolean field.